-At the first appointment, a preliminary impression is taken of your mouth using a stock tray that is filled with alginate, a sort of liquid rubber.
-The preliminary impression is sent to our dental laboratory where it is filled with gypsum.
-A preliminary cast and a custom tray are created that will be used for a precise-impression that is required for your dentures.
+At the first appointment, a preliminary impression is taken of your mouth using a stock tray filled with alginate, a type of liquid rubber.
+The preliminary impression is sent to our dental laboratory, where it is filled with gypsum.
+A preliminary cast and a custom tray are created to be used for a precise impression required for your dentures.

 Second appointment: prosthesis design

-At the second appointment, the custom tray is used to make the individual impression from which the dentures will be made.
-This way we can be sure that the edges and boundaries of the dentures won’t cause problems.
+The custom tray is used at the second appointment to make the individual impression from which the dentures will be made.
+This way, we can be sure that the edges and boundaries of the dentures won’t cause problems.
 The custom tray contains a hard layer that will record the muscle attachments.
-With a liquid silicon material, we’ll use the custom tray to make the precise and definitive impression.
-The most used mouth movements will be simulated so that we’ll know which final design your prosthesis will require.
+We’ll use the custom tray with liquid silicone material to make a precise and definitive impression.
+The most used mouth movements will be stimulated, so we know which final design your prosthesis will require.

 Third Appointment: Measurements, sizing and bite determination

 The third appointment focuses on measurement and bite determination.
 With help from the new impression model, the positions and sizes of the teeth are measured.
 We also register the distance and position between the lower and upper jaw and can decide where your teeth will be placed.
 This appointment can also be used to discuss the shape and color of the teeth that will be used in the dentures.

 Fourth and fifth appointment: Fitting and testing the prosthesis and placing the definitive prosthesis